Introduction

 ### Technique 1: Rule-Based Systems

 Rule-based systems are straightforward but limited.
-They're great for establishing hard boundaries.
+They work well for establishing hard boundaries but struggle with nuance.

 ### Technique 2: Machine Learning Filters